The most controversial line-up changes in music

 Before: Robert Smith, Michael Dempsey and Lol Tolhurst in 1979

 The Cure are something of a soap opera when it comes to band members.
 Robert Smith is the only remaining original member; bassist Simon Gallup has been with the band since their second album, but left for a couple of years in the mid 1980s.
 Original drummer Lol Tolhurst switched to keyboards in 1982, and was "let go" in 1989 before the release of the classic Disintegration.
-Current drummer Jason Cooper is a mere whipper-snapper, having only been with the band since 1996.
+Current drummer Jason Cooper is a mere newbie, having only been with the band since 1996.

 After: Robert Smith, Simon Gallup, Reeves Gabrels, Roger O'Donnell and Jason Cooper in 2019